Royal Central takes a look a the history of Royal visits and tours of the North American country.

-From 1786 until 1951, a wide range of visits were made by members of the Royal Family from Prince William, the future King William IV visiting in 1786-1787 up until 1951 when then Princess Elizabeth and The Duke of Edinburgh carried out a coast-to-coast tour of Canada.
-During this time span a total 27 Royal visits took place.
+From 1786 until 1951, a broad range of tours was made by members of the Royal Family.
+From Prince William, the future King William IV visiting in 1786-1787 up until 1951 when then Princess Elizabeth and The Duke of Edinburgh carried out a coast-to-coast tour of Canada.
+During this time span, a total 27 Royal visits took place.

-This piece will focus more on the private and official tours that have taken place since 1953.
-But one would be remiss to not mention the visits that began with Her Majesty’s grandparents, King George V and Queen Mary.
+This piece will focus more on the private and official tours that have occurred since 1953.
+But one would be remiss not to mention the visits that began with Her Majesty’s grandparents, King George V and Queen Mary.

 The Duke and Duchess of Cornwall and York (later King George V and Queen Mary), toured Canada coast-to-coast as part of an Empire-wide voyage in 1901.
 Seven years later, George, Prince of Wales (King George V), was in Quebec for the city’s tercentenary.

 George VI and Queen Elizabeth attending the King’s Plate at the Woodbine race track in Etobicoke, Ontario during their 1939 visit.